(also known as Torino, Italy to Monaco)

 Never heard of the Cottian Alps?
 Neither had we until a client wanted us to create a route that would rival our Epic Alps trip, et voila!

 The Cols are right out of the Tour de France: Colle di Finestre, Agnello, Vars, Cayolle, Champs, Allos, Bonnette, St. Martin, Turini and Lance’s favourite training loop, the Madone!
 The scenery is a 10/10 this week as are the climbs.
 The trip ends in the soft Mediterranean hills just above the bustle of Monaco.
 Click here to read one of our rider’s thoughts regarding this exceptional trip.
-We can adjust the week and make it a tad friendlier.
+We can, if you wish, adjust the week and make it a tad friendlier for your group.

 Ride difficulty: This trip is for experienced riders only.
 There is plenty of climbing with the ensuing fast and sweeping downhills.
 This trip can be shortened and it can also be lengthened for those that want even more.
 Most days have extensions to the base rides.